 Our Curriculum also includes the social aspects imperative for life long learning.
 We are an aspiring Rights Respecting school and our Investing In Children Award demonstrates the importance of children having high expectations of behaviour and tolerance towards each other as well as the importance of pupil voice.

 Dene House Primary School aims to maximise social and academic potential for every pupil.
 This is reflected in our school motto developed by the children ‘INSPIRE, ACHIEVE, SMILE’.
 Our Curriculum also aims to teach children how to grow into positive, responsible adults, who can work and co-operate with others while developing knowledge and skills, so that they achieve all that they can.

-Please select this link to view our Curriculum Plans.
+Please select this links below to view our Curriculum Plans.